Eddie Bauer Bombshelter Jacket Review

 If you want a warm insulated jacket with all the bells and whistles, the Eddie Bauer Bombshelter should be part of your outdoor winter arsenal.
 The outer shell protects you from the wind, the 800 Down with PrimaLoft blend keeps you warm and allows for great breathability.
 Pockets galore, and lots of other little details that make this one serious piece of mountain apparel.

-For more information and purchase for this and other fine quality apparel please visit: www.eddiebauer.com
+For more information on the Bombshelter and other fine quality Eddie Bauer apparel visit: www.eddiebauer.com or www.amazon.com/eddiebauer.